Soccer in the Australian Capital Territory: 2015 Asian Cup

 Canberra was selected as one of five host cities for the 2015 Asian Cup Finals.
 Bruce Stadium was selected as the host venue in Canberra with McKellar Park and Deakin Stadium selection as training venues.
 Gungahlin Enclosed was selected as a back-up training venue in case one of the other two become unavailable.
 Iraq, North Korea and Qatar all used Canberra has their tournament base while Kuwait based themselves in Queanbeyan just over the border in NSW.
 Bruce Stadium played host to six group stage matches and one quarter-final match.
 One AFC representative labelled the Canberra playing surface as the best of the tournament while tickets sales for Canberra doubled budgeted expectations.

 Australian National Men's Team matches

 The Australian men's national team (the Socceroos) has played in the ACT five times with the first match in 1996 against Tahiti in the second leg of the 1996 OFC Nations Cup Final.
-In 2015, off the back of Canberrra successful 2015 Asian Cup hosting, the nations capital secured a World Cup qualifier for the first time.
+In 2015, off the back of Canberra successful 2015 Asian Cup hosting, the nations capital secured a World Cup qualifier for the first time.
 The Australian national team played Kyrgyzstan in a 2018 World Cup qualifier in the second round of AFC qualifications.
 In 2019, it was announced the Australian men's national team would return to Canberra for the first time in four years with another world cup qualifier.
 Australia would come up against Napal in an AFC 2022 World Cup qualifier.